asaleh-lab/rag-game-night/README.md

 Put your OpenAI API key in `.env`.

-## Let's retrieve by similarity, then MMR, then a score threshold
+## Retrieve by similarity, then MMR, then a score threshold

 ```powershell
 python src/vector_retriever.py
 ```

-## Let's rewrite the question and union the hits
+## Rewrite the question and union the hits

 ```powershell
 python src/multi_query.py
 ```

-## Let's split the question into meaning and a filter
+## Split the question into meaning and a filter

 ```powershell
 python src/self_query.py
 ```

-## Let's embed small chunks and return the parent sheet
+## Embed small chunks and return the parent sheet

 ```powershell
 python src/parent_document.py